 When it comes to selecting items of clothing, especially, try to stray away from anything that you cannot mix and match and, often, opting for darker colours can be a great option.

 The other tip when it comes to packing light is to find accommodation that offers laundry facilities.
 Planning to do a wash while on the road will allow you not to have to bring so many things considering the fact that you can do a load of laundry mid-way through your trip.

 Many hotels and hostels offer laundry services or, alternatively, you could find an Airbnb that has a washing machine you could use yourself.
 Laundromats are also always an option, though I can’t imagine it’s the preferable option considering the limited amount of time you have when it comes to exploring Europe.

 The vast majority of accommodations will have at least a hairdryer on-site and, especially if you’re travelling to Europe from North America, the voltage in the plugs is completely different and you risk completely ruining your devices should you use them, even if you are using an adaptor.

 All in all, there are a number of things that one needs to take into consideration when figuring out what to pack for Europe.
 Follow the guidelines below and you should be perfectly well-equipped for your trip!

 Ultimate Packing List for Europe

-This 2-week Europe packing list is perfect for those looking to pack light and be a bit more minimalist in their adventure.
+This ultimate Europe packing list is perfect for those looking to pack light and be a bit more minimalist in their adventure.
 While this certainly isn’t a complete bare-bones packing list for those who want to, say, travel carry-on only, it is good for those looking to not bring everything but the kitchen sink.

-This packing list is also appropriate for all sexes and genders, just pick and choose some things as they don’t apply to you.
+This checklist is also appropriate for all sexes and genders, just pick and choose some things as they don’t apply to you.

 As mentioned earlier, it’s always a great idea to opt for neutral colours and items that you can mix and match to ensure that you can have some variety in your outfits without having to bring too many things and take up necessary valuable space in your luggage.